Paid in full at time of hire.

 2 prenatal appointments

-Attendance at birth starting in active labor as determined by your provider until delivery.
+Attendance at birth starting in active labor.

 In the case of transport- hospital support until a care plan is determined